ankit-pras/alexa-google-search/README.md

     ] }
     ```
 You don't actually need to worry about this error - This because you are running the save and test option and haven't configured the test.
 If you want to make sure it isn't anything else then:-
 Next to the "test and save" button there is a "Actions" button, press this and select select Configure Test Event.
-Click on the Sample event template dropdown menu, scroll down and select "Alexa Start Session", then click "Save and Test".
+Click on the Sample event template dropdown menu, scroll down and select "Alexa Start Session", then click "Save and Test". **NOTE** If you have setup the Application ID as per above then you will also need to paste this into the test code.

 If it is successful then you should see this output:-

     ```
     {